-Seneca Skyway passes through 294.6 miles of the beautiful Potomac Highlands.
-Soak up breathtaking sights on this 5-hour and 21-minute round trip drive.
-This route is accessible for both cars and motorcycles.
+Seneca Skyway passes through nearly 300 miles of the beautiful Potomac Highlands.
+Soak up breathtaking sights on this little over 6 hour drive.

 Seneca Rocks and Spruce Knob

 Head south on Route 32 from Harman toward Onego for a short drive to Seneca Rocks—a stunning rock formation once used by the United States Army for training thanks to its steep technical peaks.
 Trained mountaineer or not, this scenic wonder can be enjoyed in a variety of ways: hiking, climbing or horseback riding.
 While you are in the area, make the drive to Spruce Knob—the highest point of elevation in Almost Heaven.
 Once arriving take a short walk to the Spruce Knob Observation Tower for a glimpse of West Virginia’s breathtaking mountain scenery.
 The views, however, won’t stop there!

 The Green Bank National Radio Quiet Zone is nestled among the rolling highway of WV-92 and is home to the world’s largest fully-steerable telescope, the Green Bank Telescope.
 A stop by the Green Bank Observatory will put you in the mood for scientific discovery, from the on-campus science center to the vast clear skies overhead.
 Grab a bite to eat at Greenbank’s Starlight Cafe before hopping back on the road towards your starting destination in Greenbrier County.